-For an explanation of how the dwelling count is derived from the 2011 Census, including the definitions of a dwelling and a household, please read the note, ‘The 2011 Census dwelling count’.
+For an explanation of how the dwelling count is derived from the 2011 Census, including the definitions of a dwelling and a household, please read the note:.

 The method of compiling annual stock figures by tenure in between Census years is set out in the latest dwelling stock estimates statistical release.
-For tenure definitions please see Definition of general housing terms.
+For tenure definitions please see Housing statistics and English Housing Survey glossary.